multun/libc_asm/README.md

-just some asm code done for training purposes
+just some asm code written for training purposes